 You may have noticed that I started this section with the words “in theory.”
 This is because it might not always be possible to run the application without real side effects, even in an isolated testing environment.
 This can be the case when external dependencies only exist in the production environment.

-There are many situations where you might want to “fake” certain components of your overall application for your end to end tests.
-But in end to end tests, you want to reduce these fake components to a minimum.
-Read on to find out why.
+There are many situations where you might want to “fake” certain components of your overall application for your end-to-end tests.
+But in end-to-end tests, you want to reduce these fake components to a minimum.

 Software can and should be tested on many levels.
 At the lowest level, we have the unit test.
 This is where programmers write a small routine to test the routine they are actually writing.
 All these small routines together will form your application.